Rectal prolapse

 What is a rectal prolapse?

-Having a rectal prolapse can be uncomfortable and interfere with your daily life.
+A rectal prolapse can be uncomfortable and interfere with your daily life.
 You may feel embarrassed about it, but it’s important to see your GP if you think you may have one.

 Causes of rectal prolapse

-- having constipation for a long time which makes you strain when you poo
+- having constipation for a long time, which makes you strain when you poo

 - pregnancy